GSA Research Symposium

-The GSA Research Symposium and Exposition provides a platform for an animated exchange of ideas and invigorating interactions, and also provides for valuable networking between participants, faculties, departments, and research entities as well as corporate bodies, which could pave the way for interdisciplinary research discussion and future collaboration.
+The GSA Research Symposium and Exposition provides a platform for the professional and academic development of our graduate student researchers, allowing them to present before a panel of current academic researchers for the purpose of developing their abilities to communicate their work to a wide audience.
+It also provides for valuable networking between participants, faculties, departments, and research entities, which could pave the way for interdisciplinary research discussion and future collaboration.

 Questions?
 Please email the GSARS Chair from your VT email address.

 Application openings and deadlines for presenter applications and judge volunteer applications will also be announced on our Facebook page, our Twitter account, and through the weekly Graduate School listserv email.

 Example Volunteer opportunities: review abstracts submitted by prospective presenters, organize materials for the event, ensure activities on the day of the event run smoothly, set up event rooms before start of event, tear down rooms at conclusion of event, support judges, presenters, and other volunteers on the day of the event.